Approx. Time Difference

 You will be asked to provide your housing preference in a housing questionnaire e-mailed to you by the Bordeaux Study Center.
 Your housing choice is binding; do not expect to change your housing preference after arrival.

-You have a choice between living in a single or shared apartment or a homestay.
+You have a choice between living in an apartment or a homestay.
+It is recommended that students who will be studying in Bordeaux for the full year live in apartments.
 Your address will be confirmed by late June if you are a fall or year student, and mid-December if you are a spring student.
 You will move directly into your permanent housing upon arrival in Bordeaux.

 Apartments are furnished, including kitchenware and sheets.
 You may need to obtain your own towels.

 There is a wide range of homestay accommodations, in terms of location, facility, family interest, and socio-economic and educational background.
-If you choose this option, review the general Living in a Homestay section at the end of this chapter before making a final decision about housing.
-The homestay housing cost includes breakfast and dinner seven days a week plus lunches on the weekends.
+If you choose this option, review the general Homestays section at the end of this chapter before making a final decision about housing.
+The homestay housing cost includes breakfast and dinner seven days a week.
 You will be provided with a single room that includes bedding (sheets, blankets, and pillows).
-Towels are usually also provided.
+Towels are usually provided.
 You will have access to kitchen facilities and cooking utensils to prepare lunch when you are at home.

 You are required to make your own housing payments directly to your landlord or host family (even if you are on financial aid).